 So, in 2017, let us go forward in love, walking and living as Kingdom men and women, keeping our nations in our prayers, and being people who when others see how we talk and live can see Christ in us.

-I’ll just leave you with one final clip, a children’s hymn for the New Year.
+I’ll just leave you with one more link, a children’s hymn for the New Year: One More Step Along the World I Go.
 It’s a hymn very popular here in schools in the UK, for the New Year and especially for the end of school year when changes are ahead, moving up to a new class or even to a new school.
 I love how children can sing this prayer asking God to keep them travelling with Him through whatever is going on, good or bad.

 ~ Wendy Sparkes ~